 Abstract

 Background: Reviews of the epidemiology of Huntington’s disease (HD) suggest that its worldwide prevalence varies widely.
 This review was undertaken to confirm these observations, to assess the extent to which differences in case-ascertainment and/or diagnosis might be responsible, and to investigate whether prevalence has changed over the past 50 years.
-Methods: 82 relevant studies were identified from Medline and Embaseprevious reviews, scrutiny of references from included and excluded studies and enquiry among those interested in the field.
+Methods: 82 relevant studies were identified from Medline and Embase, previous reviews, scrutiny of references from included and excluded studies and enquiry among those interested in the field.
 Results: The lowest rates were among Asians and the highest among Caucasians.
-The differences are not fully explained by varying approaches to case-ascertainment o diagnosis.
+The differences are not fully explained by varying approaches to case-ascertainment or diagnosis.
 There was evidence of an increasing prevalence of between 15% and 20% per decade in studies from Australia, North America and Western Europe.

 Conclusions: The prevalence of Huntington’s disease (HD) varies more than ten-fold between different geographical regions.
 This variation can in part be attributed to differences in case-ascertainment and/or diagnostic criteria but there is consistent evidence of a lower incidence in Asian populations.
 There is also evidence that in Australia, North America and in Western Europe (including the UK) prevalence has increased over the past 50 plus years.